intmus/intas19-20/_16-introduction-to-aural-skills-iv/dictation2.md

 **Prepared Material**

+(Material **in bold** is mandatory.
+Your section professor will select unbolded examples at random during your audit, so please prepare all the material.)

 14.4, 14.5, **14.7**, 14.14, **14.15**, 14.22, 14.27, **14.32**, 14.42, 14.43, **14.49**

 - Practice tips for rhythm: 4 and 5 are easy.